What Is Aqueous Coating or Ink?

 - It’s safe for use in most offices and eco-friendly.
 This ink doesn’t contain volatile organic compounds (VOCs) or other dangerous solvents.
 It can be recycled in many cases, too.

 - It creates high-quality prints.
-Aqueous printer ink can make very small dots of color and vibrant colors.
+Aqueous printer ink can make tiny dots of color and vibrant colors.
 It can create sharp lines and fine details, making it a good solution for high-resolution printing projects.

 - It’s cost-effective.
 Since water is the largest component of aqueous inks, they tend to be cost-effective.
 Of the two varieties, aqueous dye ink tends to cost less than aqueous pigment ink.